How to reduce your electricity bill without a smart meter

 So-called ‘Non-intrusive Load Monitoring’ (NILM) works by deciphering the various appliances operating in the home or at a workplace from power consumption data, which can be captured using a clip-on current transformer (CT) sensor.

-The CT sensor is clamped around the line cable between the electricity meter and fuse box.
-And it detects power consumption through changes in the magnetic field around the wire carrying the mains supply together with voltage sampling across the circuit breaker.
+The CT sensor is clamped around the line cable between the electricity meter and the fuse box.
+It detects power consumption through changes in the magnetic field around the wire carrying the mains supply together with voltage sampling across the circuit breaker.

 Speaking with TechHQ, Sergey Ogorodnov – CEO and co-founder of Voltaware – commented that users typically save around 30% on the cost of their electricity bill using the firm’s sensor and companion app.
 The company has been providing electricity monitoring services to corporate customers for several years and has recently launched a smart home product for the B2C market.